Take a look at our guide to exploring the Geopark. Lots of suggestions for enjoying an hour, a morning or a full day out and about in the area.

 - These centres will each help you get the most from your visit.
 The map below shows these and other centres where you can get information in the area.
 Some are seasonal or operate restricted opening hours so check here first.

-- Please note that the former Waterfalls Centre (the ‘Geopark centre’) in Pontneddfechan has now closed.
+- Please note that both Brecon Tourist Information Centre (but see ‘Visit Brecon’ above) and the former Waterfalls Centre (the ‘Geopark centre’) in Pontneddfechan have now closed.

 Click anywhere on the map to enlarge it.